 11.2 Discourse Analysis of the Third Dilemma

-The teacher greeted both Huda and her mother to create a relaxed atmosphere and open a good channel of socio-emotional communication from the beginning "May peace be upon you, Um Huda.
+The teacher greeted both Huda and her mother to create a relaxed atmosphere and open a good channel of socio-emotional communication from the beginning, saying “May peace be upon you, Um Huda.
 Hello Huda.
 How are you both?
-We’ve missed you, Huda".
+We’ve missed you, Huda.”
 Here, the teacher was trying to show interest in their well-being.
-By saying "We’ve missed you, Huda", he was indicating that Huda normally has fantastic attendance (and thus several of her teacher’s noticed her absence).
-The mother replied to the teacher’s greeting with the generic "Fine thanks.
-How are you, sir?" and the teacher, when asked how he was doing, replied with a curt "fine, thanks", immediately shifting the topic to the student’s absence (which was the focus of the conversation).
+By saying “We’ve missed you, Huda,” he was indicates that Huda normally has fantastic attendance (and thus several of her teacher’s noticed her absence).
+The mother replied to the teacher’s greeting with the generic “Fine thanks.
+How are you, sir?” and the teacher, when asked how he was doing, replied with a curt “fine, thanks,” immediately shifting the topic to the student’s absence (which was the focus of the conversation).

-The teacher’s assertion "but I’ve noticed that Huda has been absent for two weeks.
-She hasn’t been attending classes or completing her assignments" presents facts and real data.
-It also shows he keeps track of his students’ attendance and follows up when they are absent (giving himself legitimacy to inquire about Huda’s absence).
+The teacher’s assertion “but I’ve noticed that Huda has been absent for two weeks.
+She hasn’t been attending classes or completing her assignments” presents facts and real data.
+It also shows he is keeping track of his students’ attendance, and follows up when they are absent (giving himself legitimacy to inquire about Huda’s absence).

-By saying "The strange thing is that we’re used to her eagerly participating and being very studious" the teacher is indicating that he is showing special interest in Huda since she is an active and diligent student, stressing that several of her teachers were surprised and wanted to check in on her.
-"I hope everything is fine?" indicates that the teacher feels there is something preventing Huda from continuing her online education and that he wants to find out the root of the problem and utilize the tools at his disposal to try solve it.
+By saying “The strange thing is that we’re used to her eagerly participating and being very studious” the teacher is indicating that he is showing special interest in Huda since she is an active and diligent student, stressing that several of her teachers were surprised and wanted to check in on her.
+“I hope everything is fine?” indicates that the teacher feels there is something preventing Huda from continuing her online education and that he wants to find out the root of the problem and utilize the tools at his disposal to try and solve it.

-The mother replied "Thank you very much for your concern.
-To be honest, I expected that the school administration would be in touch to ask why Huda hasn’t been attending her online classes".
-Here we can see that the mother has a pre-conceived notion about the teacher’s leadership role and that she expected more than just a phone call from the teacher— she expected that a representative from the school administration would check in on her daughter (indicating the mother’s awareness of the importance of Huda’s presence in the classroom and at school).
+The mother replied “Thank you very much for your concern.
+To be honest, I expected that the school administration would be in touch to ask why Huda hasn’t been attending her online classes.”
+Here we can see that the mother has a pre-conceived notion about the teacher’s leadership role and that she expected more than just a phone call from the teacher— she expected a representative from the school administration to check in on her daughter (indicating the mother’s awareness of the importance of Huda’s presence in the classroom and at school).
 Thus, we can understand that the main purpose of the phone call was to get the student to resume her studies so that she can maintain her self-awareness and motivation to learn.

-Huda’s mom asked Huda to leave the room for a few minutes so that she can speak with Ramy in private, before saying "I don’t want to divulge all of the reasons for Huda’s absence, because it’s a sensitive topic.
+Huda’s mother asked Huda to leave the room for a few minutes so that she can speak with Ramy in private, before saying “I don’t want to divulge all of the reasons for Huda’s absence, because it’s a sensitive topic.
 God knows how worried I am about how her mental state has been since the beginning of the Coronavirus pandemic.
-I don’t want anyone other than you to know, because people in our community wouldn’t believe it".
+I don’t want anyone other than you to know, because people in our community wouldn’t believe it.”
 Thus, it is clear to us that the mother was already willing to confide in the teacher about her daughter’s sensitive situation, although she wanted to feel safe and trust him first.